neoforge-dev/starter/memory-bank/active-context.md

 23. **Shadow DOM Rendering Strategy**: For components that use shadow DOM, we've developed a pattern of creating a render method that properly updates the shadow DOM content based on the component's state.
 This ensures that tests can properly verify the component's rendering behavior.

+24. **Array Manipulation in Tests**: When working with arrays in tests, direct array manipulation (push, splice) is more reliable than using spread operators, especially when the array is part of a complex object structure.
+This ensures that the array is properly updated and that tests can verify the expected behavior.

+25. **State Initialization in Tests**: Explicitly initializing component state before each test ensures a clean starting point and prevents test interference.
+This is especially important for components with complex state that might be affected by previous tests.

+26. **Component Mock Utilities**: The component-mock-utils.js file provides a comprehensive set of utilities for creating mock components for testing, including createMockComponent, createMockShadowRoot, createMockClassList, createMockFixture, registerMockComponent, and createAndRegisterMockComponent.
+These utilities make it easy to create consistent mock implementations for testing.

 ## Critical Updates

 - We've run all tests in the frontend directory and identified 33 failing tests out of 85 total tests.